2024

 Bo Bengtsson

-The article titled "The changing role of cooperatives in the Swedish housing regime - a path dependence analysis," authored by Bo Bengtsson and published in March 2024 in Housing Studies, delves into the historical evolution of cooperative housing in Sweden.
-Notably, Sweden boasts a unique cooperative housing sector that comprises approximately 25% of its total housing stock.
-The author employs a path dependence perspective to explore the development of this sector and its shifting role within the broader universal housing regime of the country.
-Bengtsson identifies three pivotal junctures that significantly influenced the trajectory of cooperative housing in Sweden.
-The first is the Tenant-Ownership Act of 1930, which established tenant-ownership as a distinct form of housing tenure.
-The second juncture occurred post-World War II with the introduction of Sweden's universal housing regime, positioning cooperative housing at its core.
-Lastly, the deregulation of the cooperative tenure in 1968-1969 initiated a trend toward marketization, altering the landscape of housing provision in Sweden.
-The article emphasizes that key actors, primarily national politicians and cooperative organization leaders, were instrumental in driving these changes, while the role of cooperative members was relatively limited.
-The study reveals that the long-term effects of these reforms were more profound than initially expected, leading to the evolution of cooperative housing from a social movement focused on providing adequate housing to a significant component of the national housing regime, and more recently, a marketized tenure form.
-Bengtsson's analysis sheds light on the fragility of social housing systems based on cooperatives and highlights the challenges posed by marketization, suggesting that the path dependence framework could be beneficial for studying cooperative housing developments in other countries as well.
+The article titled "The changing role of cooperatives in the Swedish housing regime" by Bo Bengtsson, published in March 2024 in Housing Studies, delves into the historical development of cooperative housing in Sweden.
+With cooperative housing accounting for approximately 25% of the total housing stock, this analysis employs a path dependence perspective to illuminate how this sector has evolved over time and its shifting role within Sweden's universal housing framework.
+Bengtsson identifies three pivotal moments that significantly influenced the trajectory of cooperative housing in Sweden.
+The Tenant-Ownership Act of 1930 established tenant-ownership as a unique housing tenure, while the post-World War II universal housing regime positioned cooperative housing centrally in housing provision.
+The 1968-1969 deregulation marked a turning point, facilitating marketization and expansion of the cooperative sector.
+The article emphasizes that national politicians and cooperative leaders were the primary drivers of these changes, contrasting with the limited involvement of cooperative members compared to similar movements in Norway.
+The author's findings reveal that the long-term implications of these reforms were more profound than initially anticipated.
+While the 1930 Act ensured the stability of cooperative housing, subsequent reforms transformed the sector from a social movement dedicated to providing decent housing to a significant component of the national housing regime, culminating in its marketized status today.
+Ultimately, Bengtsson argues that the Swedish experience illustrates the fragility of a cooperative-based social housing system, highlighting the challenges of reconciling ownership with socio-political objectives as marketization takes hold.

 Title: The changing role of cooperatives in the Swedish housing regime - a path dependence analysis